The first half of this two-parter is a largely character-driven affair, unlike pretty much every other episode in the series.

 Though to be fair, the lesson about teamwork seems to have stuck, as he takes it to heart when he suggests a team-up with the Cabal to save the day for good.
 So it looks like things stuck for him more than they did for Falcon.
 Speaking of....

 Falcon has just cemented his status as the token black guy, with a smattering of "women in refrigerators," to boot.
-"Women in refrigerators" is a term that was coined to refer to the injury/rape/death of a female character in order to further a male character's growth.
+"Women in refrigerators" is a term that was coined to refer to the injury/violation/death of a female character in order to further a male character's growth.
 And really, though he isn't female, that's Falcon's role in "Exodus."

 Character injury can be used to great effect.
 For example, that episode of Star Trek: TNG where Worf broke his spine in an accident, causing a conflict between his Klingon ideals and his love for his friends and family, while Dr. Crusher butted heads with another doctor whose "miracle cure" was reckless and untested.